lifsys/dbsys/README.md

 ## About Lifsys, Inc

-Lifsys, Inc is an AI company dedicated to developing solutions for the future.
+Lifsys, Inc is an AI company dedicated to developing innovative solutions for data management and analysis.
 For more information, visit [www.lifsys.com](https://www.lifsys.com).

 ## Changelog